MicrosoftDocs/openapi-docs/OpenAPI/kiota/serialization.md

 ## Serialization helpers

 Auto-serialization and the decoupling between the serialization information and the serialization format can make some serialization scenarios more complex.
-For that reason, kiota abstractions libraries offer serialization helpers so unblock such scenarios.
+For that reason, kiota abstractions libraries offer serialization helpers to unblock such scenarios.

 It's important to use the kiota serialization infrastructure and not the native serialization capabilities from a library as: